clux/probes.hugo/content/post/2019-05-15-simple-kube-controllers.md

 }
 ```

+You can think of `ApiResource` and `GetParams` together implement `Into<Url>`, with a little hand-waving depending on whether you are listing, getting a single resource, a full list of resources etc.

+TODO: patch is weird.
+Put is simple.
+No special args except na
+TODO: individual verbs.

 ## Higher level abstractions
-You can use `ApiResource` and `QueryParams` to talk to the kube api directly, but for the common controller use-cases, you'd be better of using one of the higher level interfaces.
+You can use `ApiResource` and `GetParams` to talk to the kube api directly, but for the common controller use-cases, you'd be better of using one of the higher level interfaces.

 ### Informers
 An informer in is just something that informs you of events.
 In go, you attach event handler functions to it.
 In rust, we just pattern match the `WatchEvent` enum directly for a similar effect: